-Paper Presentations:
+Paper/Research Proposal Presentations:

-Towards the end of the course, I will assign a pool of papers for presentation at the conclusion.
-Every enrolled student is expected to present an assigned paper at his/her choice from the paper pool.
-Alternatively, a student can choose to present his/her own research project related to the theme of our course.
+Towards the end of the course, every enrolled student is expected to present his/her own research proposal related to the theme of our course.
+Alternatively, he/she can choose a research paper by others.
 In such a case, he/she is encouraged to discuss it with me in advance.
 The detailed presentation format and time allocation is to be announced after the number of enrolment is fixed.